 - IV.D.1.
-Program Responsibilities - IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) - IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core)
+Program Responsibilities - IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.^(Core) - IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities. ^(Core) - IV.D.2.

-IV.D.2.
 Faculty Scholarly Activity

-IV.D.2.a)

-Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core)
+IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains:

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education
+- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports

-IV.D.2.b)

-The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:

-Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
+Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of environment of The Review Cor as a whole, not and non-core fa creation of such in scholarship r d Intent: For the purposes of education, metrics of scholarly activity of the surrogates for the program's effectiveness in the creation of an inquiry that advances the fellows' scholarly approach to patient care. mmittee will evaluate the dissemination of scholarship for the program for individual faculty members, for a five-year interval, for both core iculty members, with the goal of assessing the effectiveness of the n an environment.
+The ACGME recognizes that there may be differences requirements between different specialties and between residencies and he same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) The curriculum must advance fellows' knowledge of the basic principles of evidence-based medicine and research, including how research is conducted, evaluated, explained to patients, and applied to patient care. ^(Core) IV.D.3.b) Fellows must participate in scholarly activity under the mentorship of program faculty members. ^(Core) IV.D.3.c) The sponsoring institution and program must allocate adequate educational resources to facilitate fellow involvement in scholarly activity. ^(Core) IV.D.3.d) Fellows should receive support to attend one regional, national, or international professional conference during the program. ^(Detail)

-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)

-IV.D.2.b).(2)

-peer-reviewed publication.
-(Outcome)

-IV.D.3.
-Fellow Scholarly Activity

-IV.D.3.a)

-The curriculum must advance fellows' knowledge of the basic principles of evidence-based medicine and research, including how research is conducted, evaluated, explained to patients, and applied to patient care.
-(Core)

-IV.D.3.b) Fellows should participate in scholarly activity under the mentorship of program faculty members.
-(Detail)

-IV.D.3.c) The Sponsoring Institution and program should allocate adequate educational resources to facilitate fellow involvement in scholarly activities.
-(Detail)

-IV.D.3.d) Fellows should receive support to attend one regional, national, or international professional conference during the program.
-(Detail)